-Betsey Odell is charged with developing CCAM’s non-research related activities, such as CCAM’s business development and Advanced Manufacturing Education programs.
-Her duties span into grant writing, and community & government outreach.
+Betsey Odell is charged with developing CCAM’s business development and advanced manufacturing education programs.
+Her duties span into grant writing, communications, and community & government outreach.

 Prior to working for CCAM, Betsey Odell was the Vice President and interim Executive Director of a $26 Million-dollar nonprofit in New York City.
 Raising $6 Million in funds per year for Alzheimer’s Research, Odell managed 40 direct reports, consultants, and vendors.
 She worked with local, state, and federal government to run Alzheimer’s programs.
 She garnered support, solicited funds, developed, and evaluated each program as both advisor and executive.
 Odell worked side by side with world class researchers, PhD’s, and notable Nobel Laureate’s to design a comprehensive communications platform.
 In this capacity, she assembled celebrity participation form Penny Marshall, Diane Keaton, Coach Pat Summitt, Jim Nantz, and more.
 Odell was responsible for the foundation’s website, newsletter, social media, and virtual & print campaigns.